-Today, I want to talk about the deep valleys I’ve walked to reach these peaks.
-I want to do this not so I can feel that fresh stab of past pains in my heart, but rather, because I want men to see, there is a light at the end of the tunnel and you just need to keep walking through hell to get there.
+Today, I want to talk about the deep valleys I’ve walked to reach the views from these mountain peaks.
+I want to do this not so I can feel that fresh stab of past pains in my heart, but rather, because I want men to see there is a light at the end of the tunnel and you just need to keep walking through hell to reach it.

 I’ve been there.
 I get it.

-The point where my only relief was sleeping because that was my only escape from reality.
+I gone through periods where my only relief was sleeping because that was how I could escape reality.
 All I wanted to do was retreat to the realm of unconscious and even there I was at risk of attack from the self-hate and loathing which I felt in my day to day existence.

 Retreat only prolongs the pain; it kicks the solution to the suffering down the road.

 I decided to stand up and choose risking death on my feet than to continue ‘living’ another day on my knees.

 I should have had my brethren there to help me.